Mathematics & Physics

 The Concentration in Applied Mathematics is designed to complement major study in a different discipline and prepare students to use mathematics in the workplace.
 The concentration requires 7 courses (24 credits), providing more depth than the minor in Mathematics.
 A grade of at least C is required for all courses meeting the requirements for a Concentration in Applied Mathematics.

 The required core of 15 credits, comprised of Calculus I-II-III (MATH 185/187, 186/188, 285/287) and Linear Algebra I (MATH 372)/Computational Linear Algebra & Statistics for Computer Science (MATH 351).
-Students choose the remaining 9 credits from a list of approved courses, including Foundations of Data Science (MATH 157), Differential Equations (MATH 286), Probability (MATH 331), Applied Statistics (MATH 336), Partial Differential Equations (MATH 386), Machine Learning (MATH 457/MATG 557), Operations Research (MATH 455/MATG 555), Mathematical Modeling (MATH 456), Linear Algebra II (MATH 471)/Advanced Linear Algebra with Applications (MATG 571), and Complex Analysis (MATH 490).
+Students choose the remaining 9 credits from a list of approved courses, including Differential Equations (MATH 286), Probability (MATH 331), Applied Statistics (MATH 336), Partial Differential Equations (MATH 386), Machine Learning (MATH 457/MATG 557), Operations Research (MATH 455/MATG 555), Mathematical Modeling (MATH 456), Linear Algebra II (MATH 471)/Advanced Linear Algebra with Applications (MATG 571), and Complex Analysis (MATH 490).
 Special topics courses in Mathematics or Graduate Mathematics courses may be used with approval of the Department Chair.

 Minor in Mathematics